 Applicants must have the following:

-- The ability to work with a diverse range of stakeholders, and to develop and maintain relationships among health professionals and other stakeholders.
+- The ability to work with a diverse range of stakeholders, and to develop and maintain relationships.

-- Demonstrated ability to work independently, as well as collaboratively in a small team.
+- Demonstrated ability to work productively both autonomously and as part of a team.

-Please submit your application by email to firstname.lastname@example.org, using the subject line: Health Promotion Coordinator by 5.30 pm on Friday 10 July 2015.
+Please submit your application by email to firstname.lastname@example.org, using the subject line: Grants and Funding Co-ordinator by 5:30pm on Friday 9 June 2017.